-This is useful for backpackers, travel nomads, explorers who travel to explore the city, food, culture & the people.
+This post is useful for backpackers, travel nomads, explorers who travel to explore the city, food, culture & the people.
 Rest can simply skip or read to gain knowledge.

 Transportation in the Maldives is by far the easiest to understand compared to other countries.
 Simply because of its geography (with tiny bits of islands) and compact infrastructure.
 Moreover, very few islands are dominant and developed with facilities where public transportation is practiced.